 - 2 cups fresh or frozen blackberries

 - 2 teaspoons lemon juice

 - 1. In a large bowl, cream the shortening and 1/2 cup sugar until light and fluffy.
 Add the egg and mix well.
 Combine 2 cups flour, baking powder and salt; add to the creamed mixture alternately with the milk, beating well after each addition.

 - 2. Spread into a greased 9-in. square baking dish.
 Toss the blackberries with lemon juice; sprinkle over batter.
 In a small bowl, combine the cinnamon and remaining sugar and flour; cut in the butter until mixture resembles coarse crumbs.
 Sprinkle over berries.

-- 3. Bake, uncovered, at 350° for 45-50 minutes or until a toothpick inserted near the center comes out clean.
+- 3. Bake, uncovered, at 350° for 45-50 minutes or until a toothpick inserted in the center comes out clean.
 Refrigerate leftovers.
 Yield: 9-12 servings.

 Reviews for Blackberry Buckle

 "This was delicious!
 It's one to keep for other tart fruits.
 I skipped the baking powder (because I didn't have any) and it made the cake a little more dense which made it so yummy (I also skipped the salt b/c I normally don't use it in my baking).
 I also used fresh blackberries (more than 2 cups b/c I wanted to fill the entire cake with lots of berries).
 I used whipped cream as a topping.
 This is one to remember."

 "I substituted butter for shortening and the recipe worked just fine.
 I also skipped the lemon juice.
 It was so good I'm ready to make a new pan!"